DeskFlex

 What’s the Difference Between Hoteling and Hot Desking?

-Physical offices can be challenging to maintain, especially for hybrid workplaces.
-Both hoteling and hot-desking are viable options for employees who alternate onsite and remote shifts.
+Maintaining physical offices can be challenging, especially for hybrid workplaces.
+Both desk hoteling and hot-desking are viable options for employees who alternate between on-site and remote shifts.

 But what are the differences between desk hoteling and hot-desking?
 Here are a few to remember: